Vapor Couture Review

 Vapor Couture: Our Expert Review

 The Deluxe Starter Kit comes with two automatic batteries, two five-packs of flavor cartridges, USB charger, wall adapter, clutch bag and charm bracelet.
+For a more affordable introduction, the Entrée Kit ($39.95) comes with one rechargeable battery, one disposable, USB charger and six flavor cartridges.
 Is it all superficial nonsense, or has Vapor Couture managed to blend fashion and e-cigs into something bigger than the sum of its parts?

 Packaging and Design